swcreative/project0/README.md

  ### UNSOLVED PROBLEMS...(or features to consider adding).
  The board does not count the number of draws.
  The board cannot be played online as multi-players.
+ At reset, the squares rotate and clear.
+The rotation animation currently does not work on iPhone.
+ The localstorage only holds the scores.
+If you are half way through your game and click on the 'how to play', you keep your scores but lose the current game in progress.
  I think the logic would have worked better if I gave co-ordinates to each square, instead of fixed positions.

  ### LOGIC APPLIED